Stronger Bounds for Weak Epsilon-Nets in Higher Dimensions: Geometric preliminaries

-{\bf Definition.} Let $\C$ be a family of polytopal cells in $\reals^d$ (e.g., faces in the above arrangement $\A(\HH)$, or the $d$-dimensional simplices of its refinement $\D(\HH)$).
+{\bf Zones.} Let $\C$ be a family of polytopal cells in $\reals^d$ (e.g., faces in the above arrangement $\A(\HH)$, the $d$-dimensional simplices of its refinement $\D(\HH)$, or the cells in Matou\v{s}ek's partitioning theorem).
 The {\it zone} of any set $X\subset \reals^d$ in $\C$ is the subset of all the cells in $\C$ that intersect $X$.

-{\bf 4.
-The complexity of many cells.} The following elementrary bound easily follows through induction on the ambient dimension $d$; see, e.g., \cite{APS,Tagansky}.
+The following elementary property can be instantly deduced through induction on the ambient dimension $d$, and it is explicitly established by Aronov, Pellegrini, and Sharir \cite[Lemmas 2.2 and 2.3]{APS} as the basis for a more general bound; also see \cite{Tagansky}.